Walney School: Arrest after boy, 15, stabbed at school

 A 15-year-old boy pupil has been seriously injured after being stabbed at school, police said.

-A 16-year-old boy, who was also a pupil, been arrested on suspicion of grievous bodily harm over the attack at Walney School.
+A 16-year-old boy, who was also a student, has been arrested on suspicion of grievous bodily harm over the attack at Walney School.

 Officers were called by paramedics at 10.10 GMT on Tuesday to reports a pupil had suffered stab injuries.

-The victim suffered multiple stab wounds and has been taken to Alder Hey Hospital.
+The victim suffered multiple stab wounds but is in a stable condition at Alder Hey Hospital, Cumbria Police say.

+His injuries are not believed to be life-threatening at this time, the force added.

-The 16-year-old was detained close to Barrow train station at 10.40 GMT.
+The 16-year-old was detained close to Barrow train station at 10.40 GMT and remains in police custody.

-Police are in attendance at the school and said there was no wider threat.
+Head teacher John Richardson said there was "no ongoing risk" to other pupils and support for students who had been affected was available.

+In a statement he said: "The whole school community is in shock at these events and all our thoughts and prayers are with the victim and his family.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.